-Larsa Pippen Poses Seductively In Bed While Rocking A Sexy Animal Print Set
+Larsa Pippen Poses Seductively In Bed While Rocking A Sexy Animal-Print Set

 “Lord you are perfect,” one more added.

 Earlier this week, The Inquisitr shared that Pippen rocked another hot ensemble, that time as part of a partnership with PrettyLittleThing.
-The brunette beauty looked absolutely spectacular in a tight fitting purple dress that hugged her in all of the right places, showcasing her hourglass figure.
+The brunette beauty looked absolutely spectacular in a tight-fitting purple dress that hugged her in all of the right places, showcasing her hourglass figure.